ippontech/blog-usa/posts/serverless.md

         method: any
 ```

-Now, if we run `serverless deploy`, the Serverless CLI will smoothly update our stack: an API Gateway endpoint will be created and connected to our Lambda function:
+Now, if we run `serverless deploy` again, the Serverless CLI will smoothly update our stack: an API Gateway endpoint will be created and connected to our Lambda function:

 ![](https://raw.githubusercontent.com/ippontech/blog-usa/serverless/images/2018/12/serverless-lambda-2.png)